CyrilleB79/NVDAScripts/README.md

 And delete the delete the DisableConvertPdfWarning value or set it to 0.
 Work is in course to support the conversion from a selected file in Windows Explorer but this is not yet functional.

+### visualHighlighterToggler.py

+This module adds script (unassigned by default) to toggle Visual Highlighter.

 ### globalPlugins/windowutil.py

 This debug script allows to get various information on the current navigator object or associated window.
 It is an improvement of [NVDA developer guide][2] example 3